kronosfere/Intro-to-pandas/README.md

 # End
 This marks the end of the workshop.
-I hope this gave you a good beginner tour of Pandas and manipulation of `DataFrame`s to arrive at meaningful values.
+I hope this gave you a good beginner's tour of Pandas and manipulation of `DataFrame`s to arrive at meaningful values.

 Feel free to reach out to me at [pengyu@theartling.com](mailto:pengyu@theartling.com)